tinruufu/friction/README.md

-if you have something in particular in mind, press o or tap/click at the bottom left of the screen and you'll get a menu with a field you can type into to filter what the choices are being made from. the filtering is pretty stupid, it just checks to see if your query is present in the file's path. it's case insensitive. on a computer with a keyboard, the intended workflow to change your filter is to hit o, type something, and hit enter
+if you have something in particular in mind, press o or tap/click at the bottom left of the screen and you'll get a menu with a field you can type into to filter what the choices are being made from. the filtering is pretty basic, it just checks to see if your query is present in the file's path. it's case insensitive. on a computer with a keyboard, the intended workflow to change your filter is to hit o, type something, and hit enter